djeada/Linux-Notes/notes/file_system.md

 | `/boot`         | Stores files vital for the boot process, including the Linux kernel and the boot loader. |
 | `/media` and `/mnt` | Serve as mount points for file systems and removable devices like CDs, USB drives, etc. |

-## File System Types
+### File System Types

 A file system is a method of organizing, storing, and retrieving data on a storage device, like a hard drive, SSD, or USB drive.
 It manages the available space on the device, keeping track of which sectors belong to which files and directories.

 Several types of file systems can be used on Linux systems, each designed with specific use-cases and features:

-1. **`ext2` (Second Extended Filesystem)**: This is one of the first file systems specifically designed for Linux.
+1. **`ext2` (Second Extended Filesystem)** is one of the first file systems specifically designed for Linux.
 It is simple and efficient but lacks advanced features like journaling or encryption.

-2. **`ext3` (Third Extended Filesystem)**: This is an improved version of `ext2` with added support for journaling, which helps protect against data loss by keeping a log of changes that are yet to be committed to the file system.
+2. **`ext3` (Third Extended Filesystem)** is an improved version of `ext2` with added support for journaling, which helps protect against data loss by keeping a log of changes that are yet to be committed to the file system.

-3. **`ext4` (Fourth Extended Filesystem)**: This is currently the default Linux file system.
+3. **`ext4` (Fourth Extended Filesystem)** is currently the default Linux file system.
 It supports larger file sizes and file systems, has improved performance and reliability, and includes features like delayed allocation and journal checksumming.

-4. **`JFS` (Journaled File System)**: Originally developed by IBM for its own operating systems, it is designed to handle large file systems efficiently and features journaling.
+4. **`JFS` (Journaled File System)** was originally developed by IBM for its own operating systems.
+It is designed to handle large file systems efficiently and features journaling.

-5. **`NFS` (Network File System)**: This isn't a file system for storing data on disk, but rather a protocol that allows a system to access files over a network as if they were on its local hard drive.
+5. **`NFS` (Network File System)** is not a file system for storing data on disk but rather a protocol that allows a system to access files over a network as if they were on its local hard drive.

-6. **`VFS` (Virtual File System)**: This is a software layer in the kernel that provides a common interface to various file systems, allowing the operating system to access and manage different types of file systems uniformly.
+6. **`VFS` (Virtual File System)** is a software layer in the kernel that provides a common interface to various file systems, allowing the operating system to access and manage different types of file systems uniformly.

-7. **`FAT` (File Allocation Table)**: This is an old and simple file system common on removable storage devices and used by most operating systems, making it a good choice for interoperability.
+7. **`FAT` (File Allocation Table)** is an old and simple file system common on removable storage devices and used by most operating systems, making it a good choice for interoperability.

-8. **`NTFS` (New Technology File System)**: This is the standard file system of Windows NT, including its later versions Windows 2000, Windows XP, Windows Server 2003, Windows Server 2008, Windows Vista, and Windows 7.
+8. **`NTFS` (New Technology File System)** is the standard file system of Windows NT and its later versions, such as Windows 2000, XP, Server 2003, Server 2008, Vista, and 7.
 It can be accessed on Linux but is not native, so it may lack full functionality.

-9. **`ReiserFS` (Reiser File System)**: This is a general-purpose, journaled computer file system that offers good performance and reliability.
-It's known for its ability to handle a large number of small files efficiently, and it's often used on servers.
+9. **`ReiserFS` (Reiser File System)** is a general-purpose, journaled computer file system known for good performance and reliability.
+It efficiently handles a large number of small files and is often used on servers.

-10. **`Btrfs` (B-tree File System)**: This is a copy-on-write (CoW) file system for Linux aimed at implementing advanced features while also focusing on fault tolerance, repair, and easy administration.
+10. **`Btrfs` (B-tree File System)** is a copy-on-write (CoW) file system for Linux aimed at implementing advanced features with a focus on fault tolerance, repair, and easy administration.
 It provides features like snapshots, subvolumes, and built-in RAID.

-11. **`XFS`**: This is a high-performance journaling file system created by Silicon Graphics, Inc. It is particularly proficient at parallel I/O, making it a good choice for applications that use large files and workloads that require high-performance I/O.
+11. **`XFS`** is a high-performance journaling file system created by Silicon Graphics, Inc. It is particularly proficient at parallel I/O, making it a good choice for applications that involve large files and require high-performance I/O.

 | Category                     | ext2                       | ext3                        | ext4                        | JFS                        | NFS                        | VFS                        | FAT                        | NTFS                       | ReiserFS                   | Btrfs                      | XFS                        |
 |------------------------------|----------------------------|-----------------------------|-----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|